komapijs/komapi-passport/README.md

 ### Tips
 1. For better performance, use `Passport.mutateApp(app);` in your application bootstrap.
 This adds an application wide compatibility layer between [Passport](https://github.com/jaredhanson/passport) and [Koa](https://github.com/koajs/koa).
 If you do not use this, the compatibility layer will be added on a per-request basis - thus reducing performance slightly.
+2. If you allow unauthenticated requests (e.g. using `passport-anonymous` strategy) you can enforce authentication on some of your routes with the included `Passport.ensureAuthenticated()` middleware.

 ### License